hiblaphp/event-loop/README.md

 $fiber->resume(); // restores the entire call stack and continues
 ```

-This is what makes Fibers the right foundation for async abstractions like
+This is what makes fibers the right foundation for `await()`.
+A single
-`await()`.
-A single `Fiber::suspend()` call inside the deepest layer of your
+`Fiber::suspend()` call inside the deepest layer of your application can pause
-application can pause the entire operation and hand control back to the event
+the entire operation and hand control back to the event loop — without any of
-loop — without any of the intermediate code needing to be rewritten as a
-generator or decorated with `async`/`await` functions.
+the intermediate code needing to be rewritten as a generator or decorated with

----
+`async`/`await` keywords.
+The suspension propagates upward through the call
+stack automatically, invisibly, and completely.

 ### Cooperative scheduling model

+Now that fibers can suspend from anywhere, something needs to decide when to
+suspend them and when to resume them.
+That is the scheduler — and in Hibla,
+the scheduler is the event loop.

 Only **one fiber runs at a time**.
 The event loop does not run fibers in
 parallel — it runs one fiber, waits for it to either suspend or terminate, then